sethm/symon/README.md

 running.

 ## 5.0 Revision History

+  - **1.1.1:** 2 January, 2016 - Minor enhancement: Allows breakpoints
+    to be added with the Enter key.

   - **1.1.0:** 31 December, 2015 - Fixed delay loop to better
     simulate various clock speeds.
 Added ability to select clock